Private Wealth Solutions Venture Capital & Growth Fund

 Growth companies are staying private longer.
 Get access through Hamilton Lane’s venture fund.

-Backed by three decades of expertise and a robust network of relationships, we believe we have consistently delivered access to high-quality private market opportunities, including those in venture and growth.
-Notably, venture and growth comprise nearly 15% of the firm's total assets under management and assets under supervision.
-Since 2011, we have committed over $3.8 billion to venture capital and growth transactions.
-In a space characterized by wide return dispersion, we believe, prioritizing top-tier investments remains essential for achieving success.
+Backed by three decades of expertise and a robust network of relationships, we believe we have built access to high-quality venture and growth opportunities.
+Notably, venture and growth comprise nearly 15% of the firm's total assets under management and supervision.
+Since 2011, we have committed over $4.4 billion to venture capital and growth transactions.* In a space characterized by a wide dispersion of returns, we believe, prioritizing top-tier investments remains essential for achieving success.

 Hamilton Lane